yedhukrishnan/resume-builder/README.md

     rake resume:build

-You are done!
+And you are done!
 See the sample here: [Yedhu Krishnan](http://yedhukrishnan.github.io/resume/)